javdl/nixos-config/README.md

 # NixOS System Configurations

+This is an adaptation of [Mitchell Hashimoto's nixos-config repo](https://github.com/mitchellh/nixos-config)

+Some things I have added or changed:

+- my own cachix cache
+- AMD NVidia support on bare metal host

+TODO

+- CUDA / CuDNN support on bare metal
+- Window manager i3 from the original repo does not seem to work, it uses Gnome by default.
+Maybe want to set up i3 or Hyprland.

 This repository contains my NixOS system configurations.
 This repository isn't meant to be a turnkey solution to copying my setup or learning Nix, so I want to apologize to anyone trying to look for something "easy".
 I've